 "Actually I didn't mean a psychiatrist.
 I meant...a friend."

 BJ sighed.
-"Look, I got a call yesterday from Margaret Houlihan.
+"Look, I got a call yesterday from Margaret.
 She's getting out of the army and is looking for a job.
 Now I know that we have plenty of vacancies here.
 But I thought...maybe I should steer her your way?"

-"Hawk, she doesn't sound like she is doing any better than you.
+"Hawk, she doesn't sound like she's doing any better than you.
 I think you two need each other."

 Hawkeye tried to fight down the hope he felt.
 "But she hasn't called, Beej.
 Not once."

-For a moment he was unsure, then Hawkeye remembered the last time he saw her, the way she felt in his arms when they had kissed goodbye.
+For a moment he was unsure, but then Hawkeye remembered the last time he saw her, the way she felt in his arms when they'd kissed goodbye.
 "Send her, BJ.
 Send her quick."

 "You planning to get out anytime soon?"
-A male voice, similar to Pierce's, asked.
-She turned to look out the open window.
+A male voice, similar to Pierce's so she turned to look out the open window.
 A tall, gray-haired man smiled at her.
 "I'm assuming you're Margaret?"

 She nodded.
 "You must be Daniel?"

 "Well now that we have that out of the way, can I help you with your bags?"